eltaline/wza/OPTIONS.md

 - -list string
         --list=/path/to/list.txt - list of files or Bolt archives for packing or unpacking
 - -locktimeout int
         locktimeout=5 - the maximum timeout for opening the Bolt archive in 1 attempt.
-Maximum value: 3600 (5 by default)
+Maximum value: 3600 (default 5)
 - -overwrite
         --overwrite - turns on the mode for overwriting regular files or files in Bolt archives when packing or unpacking
 - -pack